maxhougas/arma1button/README.md

 - installmissions.sh: invokes docker exec > steamcmd.sh to download missions.
 Creates softlinks.
 - normalize.sh: iterates though modlist and normalizes folder and file names in ./107410/
 - prepfolder.sh: poorly named, creates .../mods and .../mods/lns; copies runarma.sh and server.cfg to .../mods; discharges dockerfile.db.
+- /save/ This is supposed to be where ArmA stores persistent saves.
+Useful for Antistasi.
+No longer used.
 - start.sh: invokes docker stop.
 - stop.sh: invokes docker stop.